ABbiodiversity/mammals-camera/README.md

 Available documentation:

-1. Code-annotated version of **Animal Density from Camera Data** report can be viewed [here](https://abbiodiversity.github.io/mammals-camera/01_Process-Cam-Data-Calc-Animal-Density_10-15-2019.html).
+1. Code-annotated version of the **Animal Density from Camera Data** report can be viewed [here](https://abbiodiversity.github.io/mammals-camera/01_Process-Cam-Data-Calc-Animal-Density_10-15-2019.html).

 Under development: